-If the buyer decides that they want to rent out their new apartment, in Manhattan, they would pay nothing for our help in finding a tenant, since the commission (15% of the annual rent, divided equally between buyer’s and seller’s brokers) is customarily paid by the tenant.
+If the buyer decides that they want to rent out their new apartment, in Manhattan, they would pay a brokers commission equal to one month rent (only on the first year).
 In Miami, however, it is customary for the owner to pay the commission (10% of the annual rent, divided equally between the buyer’s and seller’s brokers) to find a tenant.

 Find out more information about renting your home on the Property Management page.

 The US government allows the owners of investment property to depreciate the purchase price and the non-financing related closing costs over 27.5 years.
 For example, if the buyer purchases a property for $1,000,000 and has non-financing related closing costs of $25,000 ($1,000,000 times 2.5% noted above), the buyer could deduct $37,273 per year, or $3,106 per month, as depreciation.
 This is a significant non-cash expense that can be deducted from rental income.